songor/aws-learned/certification/AWS Certification Exam Mistake Collection.md

   Isolate scan operations.

+  [Scan](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_Scan.html). `Scan` uses eventually consistent reads when accessing the data in a table; therefore, the result set might not include the changes to data in the table immediately before the operation began.

 * DynamoDB, partition key

   You are writing to a DynamoDB table and receive the following exception: " ProvisionedThroughputExceededException".
 Though according to your CloudWatch metrics for the table, you are not exceeding your provisioned throughput.
 What could be an explanation for this?